nextleap-project/countermitm/source/new.rst

 - ``recipient-fingerprint``: the fingerprint of the key we sent or received in a gossip header (NULL if not Autocrypt-Gossip header was sent)

-Each mail would cause N entries on both the sender's outgoing and each of the recipient's incoming message logs, with N being the number of recipients.
-It's also possible to serialize the list of recipient addresses and fingerprints into a single value, which would result in only one entry in the sender's outgoing and each recipient's incoming message log.
+It is also possible to serialize the list of recipient addresses and fingerprints into a single value, which would result in only one entry in the sender's outgoing and each recipient's incoming message log.
+This implementation may be more efficient but it is also less flexible in terms of how to share information.

 Usability question of "sticky" encryption and key loss
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Do we want to prevent dropping back to
-not encrypting or encrypting with a different key if a peer's autocrypt
-key state changes?
-Key change or drop back to cleartext is opportunistically
-accepted by the Autocrypt Level 1 key processing logic and eases communication in
-cases of device or key loss.
-The "setup-contact" also conveniently
-allows two peers who have no address of each other to establish contact.
-Ultimately, it depends on the guarantees a mail app wants to provide
-and how it represents cryptographic properties to the user.
+Do we want to prevent dropping back to not encrypting or encrypting with a different key if a peer's autocrypt key state changes?
+Key change or drop back to cleartext is opportunistically accepted by the Autocrypt Level 1 key processing logic and eases communication in cases of device or key loss.
+The "setup-contact" also conveniently allows two peers who have no address of each other to establish contact.
+Ultimately, it depends on the guarantees a mail app wants to provide and how it represents cryptographic properties to the user.